 Should the Date and/or Start Time of your Wedding Ceremony, as defined in the Wedding Ceremony Contract be rescheduled, Enduring Promises agrees to change the Date and/or Time of your Ceremony, for a maximum of twelve (12) months from the original Date of the Ceremony.
 However, there is no guarantee that the same Officiant will be available for your new date and time.
 If your original Officiant is not available on your new date and/or time, EP will arrange for a new Officiant to conduct your wedding ceremony at the new date and time.
-The fee for arranging a new Officiant is $100.00 (plus HST).
+The fee for arranging a new Officiant is $100.00 (plus HST/GST).

 In the case of a postponement or rescheduling of a ceremony, Enduring Promises will retain the deposit as a credit towards the Total Wedding Fee.
 If your wedding ceremony is not completed within twelve (12) months of the original date of your ceremony, the deposit will be forfeited and the Wedding Ceremony Contract will become null and void.

 If the wedding ceremony includes a “Ceremonial Element”, the couple is responsible for furnishing and bringing the necessary elements to the venue on the day of their ceremony.

 If the couple wishes to have the Officiant attend their wedding ceremony rehearsal, the request must be made in writing and needs to be explicitly added to the Wedding Ceremony Contract.
 An additional fee, as specified on the EP website, will apply. in an attempt to ensure that your Officiant is available to lead your rehearsal, we ask for as much notice as possible.
 If your Officiant is not available for your rehearsal, due to prior commitment, a Backup Officiant will be made available to lead the rehearsal.

-The Officiant agrees to arrive at the wedding venue listed on the Wedding Ceremony Contract thirty (30) minutes before the defined Start Time of the Ceremony (barring uncontrollable factors as previously detailed above).
+The Officiant agrees to arrive at the wedding venue listed on the Personalized Wedding Ceremony, Contract thirty (30) minutes before the defined Start Time of the Ceremony (barring uncontrollable factors as previously detailed above).
 Elopement Ceremonies/Legal signings – Officiant will arrive 15 minutes prior.